 I’ve been so down about the condo situation this month and it’s been a big effort to keep my chin up.
 I almost didn’t post this because it feels like admitting failure.
 But it’s OK if I fail.
 I’m learning.
 And there’s always more money to make and save.

 At this point, I’m just trying to keep my job and capture as much cash as I can while I still have it.
 I suspect many are in the same boat.
 I’m doing all I can to keep things afloat and that just has to be good enough for now.

 I do hope I’m at a turning point though.
 And already can’t wait to see where I’ll be this time next month.
 Crossing everything crossable (fingers, toes, eyes, and all the rest).

 Thanks to everyone for reading and keeping the good vibes going.
 Sending love and goodness into the world this evening.
 May we all get the healing we need. ✨💫⚡️* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.